 With this Samsung Monitor, it seems that you have to tap each button twice to get it to do anything unless the option is already on the screen.
 The second thing I did was tap the Source button on the monitor twice.
 This switched sources from one to the next.
 I assumed that since the screen kept toggling back and forth between Analog and HDMI that it was doing this on its own.
 It may have been but hitting the source button twice seems to have made it work once again.

 Performing this song and dance each time I connect my MacBook Pro to the Samsung Monitor got old really fast so I opted to try a different workaround.

 Changing Cables – The solution that fixed the problem was purchasing an HDMI to DVI cable from Amazon.com and using my MiniDisplay Port to DVI adapter.
 This makes me believe that the problem is not so much in the Samsung Monitor or the MacBook Pro as it is the Moshi adapter.
-I can not confirm that the Moshi adapter is the problem as it does work perfect in all other situations including a situation where I connect my MacBook Pro to a projector through HDMI over a 50 foot cable with out any issues.
+I can not confirm that the Moshi adapter is the problem as it does work perfectly in all other situations including a situation where I connect my MacBook Pro to a projector through HDMI over a 50-foot cable without any issues.
 I have no idea who to blame for my frustration, all I know is that it works great now.

 The other fix would be to just use the monitor with your VGA adapter where you may lose some image sharpness but not have any connection issues.